lukasschwab/podcast-transcriber/README.md

 4. Submits those podcast episodes to the [Deepgram](https://deepgram.com/)'s automated speech recognition API for transcription;
 5. Writes the Deepgram response and a processed transcript to Google Cloud Storage.

-That cloud function is designed to be invoked on a regular schedule; the [setup instructions](#Setup) below and targets in the [Makefile](./Makefile) provide `cron`-like invocations by using Cloud Scheduler to publish to the Pub/Sub topic.
+That cloud function is designed to be invoked on a regular schedule; the [setup instructions](#Setup) below and [Makefile](./Makefile) provide `cron`-like invocations by using Cloud Scheduler to publish to the Pub/Sub topic.

 ## Usage